littlepunks/autohome/README.md

 		(node:855) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.

-- [All] If you get weird node errors after a new build try running 'npm rebuild'
+- [All] If you get weird node errors after a new build try running 'npm rebuild' (is part of the Ubuntu build script)

 # To Do